alpha-unito/streamflow/README.md

 git clone git@github.com:alpha-unito/streamflow.git
 ```

-Then you can install all the requred packages using the `pip install` command
+Then you can install all the required packages using the `pip install` command

 ```bash
 cd streamflow